The isotropy of Hubble expansion in the early and late Universe: Analysis

-\Fig\ref{fig:cl_cross} shows that the auto-power spectrum of $\dfp$ has a low p-value due to a significant excess around $\ell = 6$ ($\theta\approx30^\circ$), which is independent of the PV correction.
+For $\dfp$, we find a significant excess of power around $\ell = 6$ ($\theta\approx30^\circ$, $p=0.07$).
+Unlike the SNe, the PV correction only alleviates, but cannot eliminate, this anomaly.
 However, since there is no significant cross-correlation between $\dfp$ and $\dsn$ (which cover the same low-redshift volume) and $\dcmb$, we are reluctant to associate the FP anomaly with true cosmic anisotropy.
-Another reason against this association is that we find significant correlation between $\dfp$ and the FP number density distribution (and to a lesser degree the mean redshift in each pixel) in the same $\ell$ range.
+Another reason against this association is that we find a significant correlation between $\dfp$ and the FP number density distribution (and to a lesser degree the mean redshift in each pixel) in the same $\ell$ range.
 This evidence for a possible systematic effect in the FP sample is robust across all aforementioned systematic choices.
 The current FP sample comprises only targets from the DESI science validation phase and has significant spatial depth variation across the sky, potentially inducing unaccounted-for selection effects.
-Future DESI data is expected to deliver more homogeneous coverage \cite{saulderTargetSelectionDESI2023, saidDESIPeculiarVelocity2024}.
+Future DESI data expects a more homogeneous coverage \cite{saulderTargetSelectionDESI2023, saidDESIPeculiarVelocity2024}.

 To obtain an upper limit on the variance of the anisotropy, we follow the general approach of \citet{soltisPercentLevelTestIsotropic2019} and decompose the observed $\delta$ into a true signal and noise, $\dobs = \dtrue + \noise$.
 Since $\dobs$ for both SNe and CMB are consistent with isotropy, the noise must dominate $\dobs$, thereby constraining the amplitude of $\dtrue$.
 We construct this limit using both probes via the full-sky power spectrum.
 Since $\dobs \approx \noise$, the 99\% upper bound on the variance of the true $\delta$